Course overviewPractical Horticulture Skills Diploma City of Bristol College

 You will be taught by experienced horticulture teachers at our specialist centre at South Bristol Skills Academy.

 You will undertake a variety of activities at the college.
 Each topic you study on this course will be assessed separately throughout the year by practical course work and some short knowledge assessments.
 You must pass all practical assessments to achieve this qualification.

 There are many organisations looking to employ people with horticulture knowledge and skills including:

 You may prefer to set up your own business, for example, as a gardener, a specialist plant grower or an organic vegetable producer, as a landscape designer or in garden maintenance.

 Alternatively, you may want to put your knowledge to good use at home in your garden.

-You will need to provide your own safety boots, gloves and suitable wet and cold weather clothing and you will need your own writing materials and folders.
+As a City of Bristol College student, you may incur additional costs to attend your course.
+For example, it is likely you may need to pay for travel, your own safety boots, gloves and suitable wet and cold weather clothing and you will need your own writing materials and folders.

 If you are on a limited income, you may be able to receive help from our Learner Support Funding Bursary.

 To keep everyone safe, we’ve reduced the number of people in our buildings at one time.
 Most of our courses include sessions taught at the college supported by online learning.